-16. In our view, the recognition exemption does not apply to sale and leaseback transactions.
-Sale and leaseback transactions generally result in the recognition of a gain or loss and, accordingly, affect accounting profit or taxable profit.
+18. The recognition exemption generally does not apply to sale and leaseback transactions.
+This is because such transactions generally result in the recognition of a gain or loss and, accordingly, affect accounting profit or taxable profit.
 We think further clarification is unnecessary.